UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - IDEA-1: Make some rocks UNCOMMON (ice-cube, mult-rocks?)
 - ITEM: (UNCOMMON) Destroy items with Destroy trigger.
 Trigger Reroll on items with Reroll trigger.
 Cost $1 to activate

+- ITEM: DARK PIN: Set mult to -10, Set bonus to -10, Earn $1

 - Make shape-tutorial better (split into 2 parts?)